China, Taiwan: US flight path that drove China to brink of conflict

 India, facing Chinese incursions in its highland borders, is also moving to strengthen ties with Australia.
 New Delhi and Canberra have just signed a $12.7 cyber defence pact as well as an agreement for the militaries of each nation to use each others' bases and facilities for repair and replenishment.

-Canberra itself has been subject to immense intimidation from Beijing, including trade tariffs and threats with withdraw Chinese students, over its resistance to aggressive diplomatic and economic policies.
+Canberra itself has been subject to immense intimidation from Beijing, including trade tariffs and threats to withdraw Chinese students, over its resistance to aggressive diplomatic and economic policies.

 Such growing co-operation among Southeast Asian and West Pacific nations present a severe setback for Beijing's 'wolf-warrior' diplomacy.